-At the time of approving of the financial statements, the directors have sought and obtained confirmation from the Company's parent that adequate resources will continue to be made available to the Company to ensure that it can continue in operational existence for the foreseeable future.
+The Company's business and operating model is integrated with that of the group and therefore, the Company relies on the group to support its activities.
+As such, at the time of approving of the financial statements, the directors have sought and obtained confirmation from the Company's parent that adequate resources will continue to be made available to the Company to ensure that it can continue with its commercial activities for the foreseeable future.
 Thus, the directors continue to adopt the going concern basis of accounting in preparing the financial statements.